-The Neurophotonics research group develops devices to interface with neural systems in an effort to understand aspects of neural processing.
-We work closely with leading neuroscientists and develop high-end technology using advanced semiconductor processing techniques.
+The Neurophotonics team develops optoelectronic devices to interface with neural systems in an effort to understand aspects of neural processing.
+We collaborate closely with leading neuroscientists and develop high-end technology using advanced semiconductor processing techniques.

 - Technologies for optogenetic control of neural circuits to further our understanding of brain function (see the EU-funded DEEPER consortium) and

 - Optoelectronic devices that function as prosthetic devices to restore lost function – for example, our work on retinal prosthetics with Stanford University and our involvement in the EU-funded HearLight project.